 This loop feels like a miniature version of Las Trampas’ Eagle Peak loop, with scenery that’s very similar if perhaps a little less dramatic.

-From the trailhead on Morgan Drive, the trail climbs steeply through an attractive, open blue oak grove.
-The woods gradually open up and the trail emerges onto a sunny, open ridge, where it climbs two step hills with increasingly scenic views of the San Ramon Valley.
+From the trailhead on Morgan Drive, after a brief level section the trail abruptly begins a surprisingly steep climb through an attractive, open blue oak grove.
+The woods gradually open up and the trail emerges onto a sunny, open ridge, where it climbs two step hills with increasingly scenic views of the surrounding oak-wooded hills and the San Ramon Valley.

 The trail finally levels out at the ridgetop.

-At the next intersection, turn left onto a singletrack trail.
-The trail looks like it was originally an unofficial trail; it’s narrow, overgrown with poison oak, and a little too steep as it descends toward the creek.
-The woods are dense with small trees and heavy undergrowth.
+At the next intersection, turn left onto a singletrack trail, which descends into very dense woods with small trees and heavy undergrowth.
+The trail looks like it was originally an unofficial trail; it’s narrow, overgrown with poison oak, and has a lot of steep ups and downs.
 Near the end, the trail splits and crosses the creek a few times.